BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • The history of the property

-• The developer's expertise
+• The investor's expertise

 • The strategy for the loan